vbianchi/Mentori/README.md

 ## Future Perspectives & Ideas

 * **Agent Control:** Improve the STOP button to more reliably and immediately halt ongoing agent tasks, potentially by running the agent in a separate process.
-* **Streaming Output:** Ensure agent responses consistently stream token-by-token to the UI for better responsiveness.
+* **Streaming Output (Final Answer):** Implement token-by-token streaming for the agent's final answer to the UI for better responsiveness (currently, only the "Thinking..." line updates dynamically).
 * **Drag & Drop Upload:** Enhance file upload to support drag and drop onto the task list or chat area.
 * **Collapsible/Resizable Panels:** Allow the left task panel to be collapsed and/or the panel dividers to be dragged to resize areas.
 * **PDF Reading Enhancements:** Add options for page ranges or user-specified `max_length` override, improve handling of complex layouts/images.